 History: Historical Causation

-When the teacher later tells the story of the battle, pupils are highly attuned to the specific moments where their own battle plans would have failed.
+When the teacher later tells the story of the battle, learners are highly attuned to the specific moments where their own battle plans would have failed.
 They understand the faked retreat as a tactical response to a problem they had just tried to solve themselves.
 This makes the concept of military leadership as a cause much more concrete.

 English Literature: Narrative Structure

 The teacher then introduces the concept of foreshadowing and structural shifts.
 They show how the original author used a specific recurring image to bridge the two sections.
-Pupils compare their own plot points with the author’s subtle use of structure.
+Learners compare their own plot points with the author’s subtle use of structure.
 The struggle to bridge the gap makes them appreciate the craftsmanship of the writer.

 Links to Other Theories